 What is the Scottish Government doing for me?
-(Last update 25 May 2018)
+(Updated 16 August 2019)

 No government gets uncritical support especially one elected to govern a nation of hyper-judgmental, compulsive nit-pickers.
 We’re quicker to criticise than praise.
-But the SNP has a lot of accomplishments to chose from if you don’t like the ones they espouse.
+The SNP has a lot of accomplishments to choose from if you don’t like the policies they espouse.

 Continually under attack by well-armed enemies of civil rights and democracy, I thought it fair to reproduce their achievements since they took office.
 We have an administration that has powers hobbled, deliberately so to keep control elsewhere, yet it has achieved a considerable amount never imagined by the rag-bag of opposition parties.

 Scotiaphobes will dismiss the lot.
 But there’s one thing they can’t deny: the SNP altered Scottish political life and discourse in a profound way – for the first time in 300 years we have a political party prepared to fight every inch to protect Scotland’s interests.
 We are empowered as individuals.
 Our voice matters.
 We’re heard, not treated as the herd.

 I’ve split the list into categories to pick ‘n mix as you require.